Skip to main content

 Things Break

-The Time Investment
+The Time Sink

 The Honest Truth

 I use Arch because I’m stubborn and curious.
 It rewards people who want to understand their tools at a fundamental level.
 But if you just want a computer that works — use Fedora.
-Use Pop!_OS.
-Use whatever lets you focus on what actually matters.
+Use whatever gets out of your way.

-The best distro is the one that gets out of your way.
+The best distro is the one you stop thinking about.

 btw, I use Arch.